Anna Turley: Parliamentary career

 Turley became the member of parliament for Redcar at the May 2015 general election, winning the seat from the Liberal Democrats.
 She was appointed as a member of the Home Affairs Select Committee in July 2015, and later the Business, Energy and Industrial Strategy Committee.

 Soon after becoming an MP, Turley had to respond to major local employer SSI UK, which operated Teesside Steelworks, going into liquidation, leading to about 3,000 local job losses.
 The steelworks had once employed about 40,000.
-Turley set up a local SSI Taskforce, and secured £50 million pounds from the government to help support retraining and new jobs.
+Turley set up a local SSI Taskforce, and secured £50 million from the government to help support retraining and new jobs.

 She supported Andy Burnham in the 2015 leadership election.
 In September 2015, the newly elected Labour leader Jeremy Corbyn appointed Turley as shadow civil society minister in his first shadow cabinet.
 Turley was a critic of Corbyn, and resigned as a Shadow Minister in June 2016.
 In the 2016 leadership election campaign soon afterwards, Turley stated that Corbyn was "completely out of touch with reality", and supported Owen Smith for leader.
 She would later argue that Labour had "moved too far to the left" and had "issues around national security as well as with antisemitism".

 In 2016, Turley introduced a private member's bill to increase the maximum sentences available to the courts for specified offences related to animal cruelty to five years.
 She queued from 2am until 10am to table the bill.
 The Animal Welfare (Sentencing) Act was passed in April 2021, and came into force on 29 June 2021.